ym001/distancia/docs/matrixDistance.rst

 These methods compress the matrices and then compare their compressed versions.

 44. `Normalized Compression Distance (NCD)`_  : Uses compression algorithms (like zlib) to measure the complexity difference between two matrices.
-#. `Kolmogorov`_  : Measures the difference between the compressibility of two matrices by estimating their algorithmic complexity.
+#. `Kolmogorov Complexity`_  : Measures the difference between the compressibility of two matrices by estimating their algorithmic complexity.

 **Matrix Factorization-Based Distance**
 ---------------------------------------